rjwut/jestify/README.md

 That's it!
 If we save and run our test, it passes, even if we're disconnected from the network. 🎉

-> 💡 There are some important details to undestand about mocking modules:
+> 💡 There are some important details to understand about mocking modules:
 > - Jest automatically provides your mocks for third-party modules when they are required by your test code or the code you are testing.
 > - Modules which are internal to your application can also be mocked.
 In the directory where the module is located, create a `__mocks__` directory, then create the mock module in that directory with the same name.
 This will automatically mock the module when `require()`d by the code being tested, but it is _not_ automatically mocked when `require()`d by the test code itself.
 To do that, you will need to explicitly ask Jest for the mock using [`jest.mock()`](https://jestjs.io/docs/en/jest-object#jestmockmodulename-factory-options) instead.
 > - Core Node modules such as `fs` are not mocked by default.
 If your test code wants a mock of a core Node module, you can obtain it with `jest.mock()`.